brandstifter/brandstifter.io/content/posts/metric-steiner-tree/metric-steiner-tree.md

 ## Motivation

-A Steiner Tree is an optimization algorithm for finding asubtree spanning so called terminal vertices.
+A Steiner Tree is an optimization algorithm for finding a subtree spanning so called terminal vertices.
 Terminal vertices are the nodes in a network which must spanned by the MST.
 This problems arise in telecommunication networks, VSLI chip design.

-This article describes an approximation algorithm for the Metric Steiner Tree Problem
+This article describes an 2-approximation algorithm for the Metric Steiner Tree Problem.

 ## Introduction

-The Steiner Tree Problem (STP) is a graph $G = (V, E)$ along with terminals $R \subset V$.
+The Steiner Tree Problem (STP) is a graph $G = (V, E)$.
 $V$ is splitted into two sets $R$ required terminal vertices and $S$ optional Steiner vertices.
 A subgraph of $G$ is a feasible solution if it spans all vertices of $T$.
 The objective is to minimize the cost.

-The Metric Steiner Tree Problem (MSTP) is a specialization of the vanilla Steiner Tree $X = R \cup S$ along with a non-negative distance function $d : X \times X \mapsto \mathbb{R}_{\geq 0}$ for edges.
+The Metric Steiner Tree Problem (MSTP) is a specialization of the vanilla Steiner Tree $X = T \cup S$ along with a non-negative distance function $d : X \times X \mapsto \mathbb{R}_{\geq 0}$ for edges.
 A metric have two properties:
 $$
 \begin{align}